Bambade/bambade.github.io/_posts/2021-07-11-linear-transformers.md

 The workhorse of the transformer architecture is the multi-head self-attention (MHSA) layer.
 Here, "self-attention" is a way of routing information in a sequence using the same sequence as the guiding mechanism (hence the "self"), and when this process is repeated several times, i.e., for many "heads", it is called MHSA.
 I will not go into details about the transformer in this post --- it has already been covered in much visual detail by [Jay Alammar](https://jalammar.github.io/illustrated-transformer/) and annotated with code by [Sasha Rush](https://nlp.seas.harvard.edu/2018/04/03/attention.html).
 Yannic Kilcher has also covered the paper in his [Papers Explained](https://www.youtube.com/watch?v=iDulhoQ2pro) series.
 If you are not familiar with the model or with self-attention in general, I would suggest that you check out those links before reading further.

 Self-attention is simply a method to transform an input sequence using signals from the same sequence.
-Suppose we have an input sequence $$\mathbf{x}$$ of length $$n$$, where each element in the sequence is a $$d$$-dimensional vector.
+Suppose we have an input sequence $\mathbf{x}$ of length $n$, where each element in the sequence is a $d$-dimensional vector.
 Such a sequence may occur in NLP as a sequence of word embeddings, or in speech as a short-term Fourier transform of an audio.
-Self-attention uses 3 embedding matrices --- namely $$W_Q$$, $$W_K$$, and $$W_V$$ --- to obtain queries ($$Q$$), keys ($$K$$), and values ($$V$$) matrices for the sequence $$\mathbf{x}$$.
-For simplicity, we will assume that all these matrices are $$n \times d$$, although they may have different dimensionalities (except keys and queries, which are constrained to have the same dimensionality).
+Self-attention uses 3 embedding matrices --- namely $W_Q$, $W_K$, and $W_V$ --- to obtain queries ($Q$), keys ($K$), and values ($V$) matrices for the sequence $\mathbf{x}$.
+For simplicity, we will assume that all these matrices are $n \times d$, although they may have different dimensionalities (except keys and queries, which are constrained to have the same dimensionality).
 Then, self-attention computes the following transformation:

 $$ SA(Q,K,V) = \text{softmax}\left( \frac{QK^T}{\sqrt{d}} \right)V. $$

-Here, the `softmax` operation is applied per-row of the $$QK^T$$ matrix, which is of size $$n \times n$$.
-Clearly, this operation requires $$\mathcal{O}(n^2)$$ time and memory.
+Here, the `softmax` operation is applied per-row of the $QK^T$ matrix, which is of size $n \times n$.
+Clearly, this operation requires $\mathcal{O}(n^2)$ time and memory.
 Intuitively, this is because every item in the sequence computes its attention with every other item, which leads to the quadratic complexity.
 This idea of all-pairs-attention is both a boon and a curse for the transformer architecture.
 On the one hand, it provides a way to channel global context information without forgetting the history, as is common in recurrent architectures.
 This global context also makes it stronger than convolutional models, which can only attend to a local context.
 However, the quadratic complexity makes it hard to use transformers for long sequences.
 In modality-specific tasks, such as speech, researchers have tried to bypass this issue by first using convolutional layers to downsample the sequence (see [my post on using transformers in ASR]({% post_url 2020-01-08-transformer-asr %})).

 There has been a long line of research on making transformers "efficient" --- too long, in fact, to be covered in one blog post.
 [This paper](https://arxiv.org/abs/2009.06732) provides a great review of these methods.
-In this post, I will focus on methods which make the self-attention mechanism linear, i.e., they reduce the complexity from $$\mathcal{O}(n^2)$$ to $$\mathcal{O}(n)$$.
+In this post, I will focus on methods which make the self-attention mechanism linear, i.e., they reduce the complexity from $\mathcal{O}(n^2)$ to $\mathcal{O}(n)$.
 Most of these methods can be grouped under one of the following 3 categories:

 1. Methods based on low-rank approximation
 2. Methods based on local-global attention